Falous-dev/Template-page-HTML/readme.md

 ## Anglais

 **📄 Overview**
-The index.html file is an example of a 404 error page that you are free to use or modify, but only for non-commercial purposes.
+The index.html file is an example of a 404 error page that you are free to use or modifym.

 This file is built with HTML and CSS, and is fully customizable from A to Z.